florenceltf/etched/README.md

 ## Tasks
-- [ ] eamon :: categories non-alphabetical
+- [x] eamon :: categories non-alphabetical
-- [ ] eamon :: projects non-alphabetical
+- [x] eamon :: projects non-alphabetical
 - [ ] scroll disappears on scroll first time
 - [ ] ghost image when returning to home page
 - [x] eamon :: hide _index.md in forestry
 - [x] eamon :: colour picker for "info-line"
 - [ ] eamon :: remove underline on logo
-- [ ] eamon :: infinite scroll on home page : bit glitchy and can this be rewritten in js?
+- [ ] flo :: infinite scroll on home page : bit glitchy and can this be rewritten in js?
 - [ ] eamon :: mobile menu not working
 - [ ] eamon :: next project not working (order is funky now...)
 - [ ] eamon :: image class for images within p tag